 If you can predict the enemy jungler’s movements, you can avoid game-changing ganks that end in tragedy.
 Or better yet, and for more practiced players, you can even set up traps and rotations designed to catch the enemy jungler at specific camps to turn the tide in your team’s favor.

-Likewise, as a jungler, moving around the map and clearing camps in a specific way allows you to maximize how quickly and how often you can gank, and oftentimes, the jungler is responsible for controlling the pace of the game and setting up the big plays.
+Likewise, as a jungler, moving around the map and clearing camps in a specific way allows you to maximise how quickly and how often you can gank, and oftentimes, the jungler is responsible for controlling the pace of the game and setting up the big plays.
 The jungler with the most impact on their team is the jungler that wins the most.

 The first step to all of this is understanding proper pathing and routing through the jungle.